grnet/synnefo/docs/quick-install-admin-guide.rst

 Since our Astakos, Cyclades, and Pithos installations belong together, they should all have identical ``ASTAKOS_BASE_URL`` setting (see also, :ref:`previously <conf-pithos>`).

+The ``CYCLADES_BASE_URL`` setting must point to the top-level Cyclades URL.
+Appending an extra path (``/cyclades`` here) is recommended in order to distinguish components, if more than one are installed on the same machine.

 The ``CYCLADES_SERVICE_TOKEN`` is the token used for authentication with astakos.
 It can be retrieved by running on the Astakos node (node1 in our case):